nrokh/ScientificFigures/README.md

 This information is for all researchers, scientists to use for their figure creation.

 ## References
-Many parts of this workshop reference a previous GitHub made by co-present NR: [FiguresDemo2022](https://github.com/nrokh/FiguresDemo2022).
+Many parts of this workshop reference a previous GitHub made by co-presenter NR: [FiguresDemo2022](https://github.com/nrokh/FiguresDemo2022).

 ## Contact

 This code repository was implemented by [Nataliya Rokhmanova](https://github.com/nrokh) and [Andrew Schultz](https://github.com/Aschulz94).
+Many thanks to Katherine J. Kuchenbecker for support and feedback.

 Give a ⭐ if you like.